testla-project/testla-screenplay-playwright-js/README.md

 ## How to use this package?

-This package comes with 1 ability, 1 question and 10 actions already implemented:
+This package comes with 2 abilities, 2 question and 16 actions already implemented:

 ### Ability - BrowseTheWeb